-‘Impressive’, possibly ‘historic’ snowstorm predicted for Colorado and Wyoming this weekend
+‘Impressive,’ possibly ‘historic’ snowstorm predicted for Colorado and Wyoming this weekend

 Snowfall rates could be “very impressive,” the Weather Service wrote, approaching three inches per hour in some spots.

-In the high terrain near and east of the continental divide, it’s not even out of the question that a few locations see 36 inches or more.
+In the high terrain near and east of the continental divide, it’s not out of the question that a few locations could see 36 inches or more.
 Wind gusts of 35 mph are likely during the storm, with gusts to 45 possible in the system’s wake.
-That could loft freshly-fallen snow and result in a ground blizzard with reduced visibilities.
+That could loft freshly fallen snow and result in a ground blizzard with reduced visibilities.

 In Fort Collins, if the Weather Service’s prediction of 24 to 30 inches verifies, it would rank among the top three biggest snowstorms on record.

-Farther north, Cheyenne, Wyo. was bracing for what may end up being its single most prolific snowstorm ever recorded.
-Records have been kept there since 1935, and the greatest single-storm total in the books sits at 25.6 inches, set in November of 1979.
-The Weather Service, calling the storm “VERY impactful" on Twitter, is forecasting 30 to 36 inches this time around.
+Farther north, Cheyenne was bracing for what may end up being its single-most prolific snowstorm ever recorded.
+Records have been kept there since 1935, and the greatest single-storm total in the books sits at 25.6 inches, set in November 1979.
+The Weather Service, calling the storm “VERY impactful” on Twitter, is forecasting 30 to 36 inches this time around.

 “Make all the necessary preparations to protect life, property, livestock, and pets,” urged the Weather Service in Cheyenne.
 “Expect extended periods of whiteout conditions, low visibilities, and possible power outages.”

-There’s a chance that some places could see 4 to 6 inches of liquid-water equivalent out of this system in the form of snow.
-With each inch of moisture translating to 8 to 12 inches of snow, the totals that stack up could be “absolutely historic,” the Weather Service wrote.
+There’s a chance that some places could see four to six inches of liquid water equivalent out of this system in the form of snow.
+With each inch of moisture translating to eight to 12 inches of snow, the totals that stack up could be “absolutely historic,” the Weather Service wrote.

-Scottsbluff, Nebraska could flirt with record territory too; situated in the Sand Hills of western Nebraska, the city’s single greatest snowstorm dropped 28 inches back in 1894.
+Scottsbluff could flirt with record territory, too.
+Situated in the Sand Hills of western Nebraska, the city’s single-greatest snowstorm dropped 28 inches back in 1894.

 Heavy snow is no stranger to the Rockies during March.
-It’s often Denver’s snowiest month of the year Chris Bianchi, a meteorologist who lived and forecast weather in Denver for several years, tweeted this storm would likely share similarities to the March 2016 snowstorm in the city, which unleashed blizzard conditions and dumped 13.1 inches.
+It’s often Denver’s snowiest month of the year.
+Chris Bianchi, a meteorologist who lived and forecast weather in Denver for several years, tweeted that this storm would probably share similarities with the March 2016 snowstorm in the city, which unleashed blizzard conditions and dumped 13.1 inches.

-Bob Henson, a meteorologist and journalist Boulder, compared this storm to the “epic CO Front Range snowstorm of March 2003” and “dumped 60 to 80+ inches ... at quite a few mountain/foothill spots west of Boulder/Denver,” in a tweet.
+Bob Henson, a meteorologist and journalist in Boulder, compared this storm to the “epic CO Front Range snowstorm of March 2003” that “dumped 60 to 80+ inches … at quite a few mountain/foothill spots west of Boulder/Denver.”

 While the snow will be highly disruptive this weekend, the precipitation is desperately needed in the region due to drought.
-According to the U.S. Drought Monitor, 99 percent of Colorado and 87 percent of Wyoming is experiencing at least moderate drought conditions and current snowpack is mostly below normal.
+According to the U.S. Drought Monitor, 99 percent of Colorado and 87 percent of Wyoming is experiencing at least moderate drought conditions, and current snowpack is mostly below normal.
 The snow will help replenish the region’s water supply and could somewhat lower warm season fire risk by moistening vegetation.

 In addition to snow, wind and potential blizzard conditions, the same storm system could instigate severe weather and flooding across the Plains and Mississippi Valley on Friday and over the weekend.
-That’s where springlike air on the system’s warm side could be forced upwards by the approaching cold front, leading to waves of strong to severe thunderstorms with hail, wind and the chance of an isolated tornado.
+That’s where springlike air on the system’s warm side could be forced upward by the approaching cold front, leading to waves of strong-to-severe thunderstorms with hail, wind and the chance of an isolated tornado.

-Pockets of flooding are likely too as moisture pools along a stalled front draped parallel to Interstate 40 in Oklahoma, Arkansas and Tennessee.
+Pockets of flooding are likely, too, as moisture pools along a stalled front draped parallel to Interstate 40 in Oklahoma, Arkansas and Tennessee.
 Areas to the north will be most prone to flooding.